A Robust Approach for LiDAR-Inertial Odometry Without Sensor-Specific Modeling: Our Approach

 \section{Our Approach}

 \lidar odometry typically relies on the alignment of successive frames, often using a form of ICP.
-It is well known that ICP is sensitive to the initial guess~\cite{rusinkiewicz2001dim}.
+It is well known that ICP is sensitive to the initial guess~\cite{vizzo2023ral}.
 While IMUs are prone to long-term drift, they can be used well for short-term pose tracking.
-Thus, we frame the computation of \lio as one of computing a good initial motion estimate from IMU data and then refining it with ICP.
+Thus, we frame the computation of \lio as one of computing a good initial motion estimate from IMU data and then refining it with ICP\tres{, and incorporate an IMU-based regularization in the ICP optimization}.